-The designation of the IAMP as a commercial and business NSIP by the Secretary of State precludes the provision for residential uses.
+- development rights through changes to the Town and Country Planning (General Permitted Development) Order 2015 (as amended). - 105.
+The designation of the IAMP as a commercial and business NSIP by the Secretary of State precludes the provision for residential uses as part of IAMP.